WaleedSaad36/WaleedSaad36/README.md

 **I speak Swift, and technology enthusiast.
 I Love developing mobile apps, especially the iOS**

-- I have 2 years of experience, especially in [FinTech - E-Commerce].
+- I have 5 years of experience, especially in [FinTech - Digital Banking - E-Commerce].
-- 🔭 I am Currently working on E.commerce Application with the technologies [UIKit - RXSwift - Clean Archtecture - MVVM - VIPER].
+- 🔭 I am Currently working on E.commerce Application with the technologies [SwitUI - Combine - Clean Archtecture - MVVM - VIPER - Unit Testing].
-- 🌱 I am Currently learning  [SwiftUI - Combine - CoreML - AI - Vision Kit].
-- 💬 **Ask me about**: OOP, POP, Swift, iOS, Cocoapods, Frameworks, RESTful APIs, Architecture, Design Patterns, Testing, and CI/CD.
+- 💬 **Ask me about**: OOP, POP, Swift, iOS, Cocoapods, Frameworks, RESTful APIs, Architecture, Design Patterns, Testing, and CI/CD, XGuard .
 - 📫 **How to reach me**: catch, and follow me from the above links 👆, in addition to follow me here.

 <br />